-In this context, there are no legal obstacles to environmental mainstreaming in State aid policy.
-Nevertheless, there are some legal boundaries that need to be taken into account:
+Nevertheless, there are some boundaries that must be taken into account:

-- 1. The primary goal of State aid control is to preserve competition and trade between Member States in the EU internal market by only allowing State aid when and to the extent necessary. - 2.
-When assessing the compatibility of a State aid measure, the Commission must verify that the aid measure does not breach EU law (including general principles of EU law). - 3.
-When assessing the potential negative effects of the aid measure on competition and trade between Member States, the Commission is not required to take into account any other negative effects of an aid measure beyond the impact on competition and trade. - 4.
+- 1. The primary goal of State aid control is to preserve competition and trade between Member States in the EU internal market by only allowing State aid when and to the extent necessary to reach the objectives listed in Article 107 TFEU.
+In practice, the Commission balances the positive effects of the aid measure against the negative effects on the internal market.
+When assessing the potential negative effects of the aid measure on competition and trade between Member States, the Commission is not required to take into account any other negative effects of an aid measure beyond the impact on competition and trade. - 2.
 More specifically, in line with Article 194 (2) TFEU, State aid policy on energy must respect Member States' right to determine the conditions for exploiting its energy resources, its choice between different energy sources, and the general structure of its energy supply.
-Yet, Member States are also subject to environmental and climate obligations that indirectly - and unavoidably - limit the exercise of their right to choose their energy mix.
+Yet, Member States are also subject to environmental and climate obligations that indirectly and unavoidably limit the exercise of their right to choose their energy mix.